Grocery Store Marketing Tactics

-Try hosting tastings at the same time every week, or each day, so that customers can factor your tasting into their shopping trip.
+Try hosting tastings at the same time every week or every day, so customers can factor your tasting into their shopping trip.
 Create fun themes and offer various items rather than just one cube of cheese and a cracker.

 Use your social media marketing efforts to promote these events across Facebook, Twitter, Instagram, TikTok, and other relevant platforms.
-People love free food - and they’ll probably also pick up the coffee and sugar they just ran out of when they come to sample.
+People love free food and will probably pick up the coffee and sugar they just ran out of when they come to sample.

-When you advertise, always stick with your branding, colors, and typography.
+Always stick with your branding, colors, and typography when you advertise.
 This way, customers will start creating positive associations with your brand.

-The opportunity to engage with and speak to your customers outside the supermarket is a significant plus for your business.
-This can be accomplished with social media but is more intimate when using an email list.
+Engaging with and speaking to your customers outside the supermarket is a significant plus for your business.
+You could establish a connection on social media, but an email list is more intimate.

-Create a weekly or monthly newsletter outlining and promoting exclusive offers for customers willing to part with their email address.
+Create a weekly or monthly newsletter outlining and promoting exclusive offers for customers willing to part with their email addresses.
 Also, consider sending out recipes, cooking tips, weekly specials, and coupons.